nxtfsm/demo_helloJestTDD/tutorials/tutorial_topicIntro.md

 expect(1+2).toEqual(3)
 ```

-No big deal, and to be fair, that's a calculation that mechanical computers were solving before the electric lightbulb was a thing.
+No big deal, and to be fair, that's a calculation that mechanical computers were solving before the electric lightbulb was a thing (although back then they were called 'difference engines' which, frankly, sounds a lot cooler).
 So even though you *could* write and test the following function:

 ```javascript
 function add(a, b) { return a + b }